08 Mar Say Goodbye to Sugar And Belly Fat

 Written by Christine Chanel

 “New year, new you,” as that silly saying goes.
-It’s time to wave goodbye to sugar and unwanted belly fat finally.
+It’s time to say goodbye to sugar and unwanted belly fat finally.
 Let’s move forward into 2021, feeling our best.

 Belly fat can be a problem for most people, even for those who are not overweight by definition.
 It’s tricky, stubborn, and may almost feel impossible to shed.
 While you can not spot-reduce fat from your stomach, it is possible to lose an overall body fat percentage by adjusting your BMI.